Home » By Course » Breakfasts » Easy Egg Bites Recipe with 5 Flavor Variations

 If you want to freeze them, wrap each one in parchment or plastic wrap first, then place them in a freezer-safe container or bag.
 They’ll keep well for up to a month.
 Don’t forget to label the date so you can keep track.
 You can eat them cold or pop them in the oven to warm them up before serving.

 These egg bites are super versatile, so it’s easy to build a meal around them.
-Keep it light with some fresh fruit, sliced avocado, or a crisp salad.
+Keep it light with just a topping of whipped feta cheese dip or a side of fresh fruit, sliced avocado, or a crisp salad.
 We love them with avocado salad and spicy beef tapa for brunch!

 A close-up of double-stacked muffins shows off their crispy ham tops and fluffy, cheesy texture.